Tinariwen: Musical style and influence

-The Tinariwen sound is primarily guitar-driven, in the style known as assouf among the Tuareg people.
-The Tinariwen guitar style has its roots in West African music and other traditional styles practiced by the Tuareg and Berber peoples, and has often been categorized as "desert blues".
+Tinariwen's sound is primarily guitar-driven, in the style known as assouf among the Tuareg people.
+The group's guitar style has its roots in West African music and other traditional styles practiced by the Tuareg and Berber peoples, and has often been characterized as "desert blues".
 Tinariwen was also influenced by traditional Malian musicians, most notably Ali Farka Touré, and regional pop singers like Rabah Driassa.
 While the Tinariwen style is possibly a distant relative of blues music, via West African music, members of Tinariwen claim to have never heard actual American blues music until they began to travel internationally in the early 2000s.
-Tinariwen was also influenced by American and British rock bands whose bootlegged albums had made it to the Sahara region, such as Dire Straits, Santana, Led Zeppelin, Bob Dylan, and Jimi Hendrix.
+Tinariwen was also influenced by American and British rock acts whose bootlegged albums had made it to the Sahara region, such as Dire Straits, Santana, Led Zeppelin, Bob Dylan, and Jimi Hendrix.

 Tinariwen has been named as a formative influence on a growing Tuareg rock scene, made up of younger musicians who were not rebels like the members of Tinariwen but have experienced their region's recent struggles with poverty and terrorism.
-The band Imarhan is led by Sadam Iyad Moussa Ben Abderamane, who has collaborated with Tinariwen and is the nephew of longtime Tinariwen bassist Eyadu ag Leche.
-Kel Assouf and Tamikrest have also gained notice as younger Tuareg rock bands that cite Tinariwen as a fundamental influence.
+The band Imarhan is led by Sadam Iyad Moussa Ben Abderamane, who has collaborated with Tinariwen and is the nephew of bassist Eyadu ag Leche.
+Kel Assouf and Tamikrest have gained notice as younger Tuareg rock bands that cite Tinariwen as a fundamental influence.
+The band Terakaft consists of several musicians who have played with Tinariwen.
+The band Tissilawen has cited Tinariwen as primary inspiration for their sound and has covered several Tinariwen songs.

-The band Terakaft was formed by various musicians who had played with Tinariwen, and included guitarist and band leader Sanou Ag Ahmed, Tinariwen guitarist Liya Ag Ablil (Diarra), djembe player Souleymane Kane, calabash player Alpha Ousmane (Hama) Sankare, and electric bass guitar player Andrew Anwin Sudhibhaslip.
-They performed as part of the "Caravane culturelle de la paix" travelling festival, along with the Ali Farka Touré Band, at the Grace Rainey Rogers Auditorium at the Metropolitan Museum of Art in New York City in 2017.

 Band members

 Tinariwen is a collective of singers, songwriters, and musicians who come together in different combinations to play concerts and to record.
 This is because of the nomadic lifestyle of the Tuareg people and the difficulties of transportation and communication in the Sahara region.
-The group has never brought exactly the same line-up on its international tours, though several members tour regularly.
+The group rarely brings a consistent line-up on its international tours, though several members tour regularly.

-One of the group's founder members, Inteyeden Ag Ablil (brother of guitarist Liya Ag Ablil) died of a virus in the desert in 1994, and singer Wonou Walet Oumar died of a kidney infection in 2005.
-Mohamed Ag Itlale (aka "Japonais") died on 14 February 2021 from a heart attack.